How to Build a Writing Portfolio to Launch Your Freelance Career

 So you want to be a freelance writer, huh?
-I understand — it’s hard not to sip the freelancer Kool-Aid and dream of a profitable career filled with a steady stream of new clients and writing gigs.
+I understand — it’s hard not to sip the freelancer Kool-Aid and dream of a profitable career filled with a steady stream of new clients, bylines, and writing gigs.
 But if you’re anything like me, figuring out how to build a writing portfolio is the toughest part of launching a freelance writing business.
 You know you need to carve out a little space on the internet for yourself, but how do you even begin to distill all that you’re about in a few pages?
 Come to think of it, what are you about?

 If you want to position yourself as the most qualified candidate, you need to learn how to make a writing portfolio that speaks for you.
 Lean on what you know.
 For example, I was a certified resume writer with a knack for words and mentorship — surely that had to count for something, right?
-I made and website and forged ahead with blind naiveté.
+I built a website and forged ahead with blind naiveté.
 What started as a resume writing business launched into a freelance writing career focused on professional development and finance.

 Below, I’ll leverage everything I learned during my journey to explain what to include in your writing portfolio, so you can use it as your best “hire me right now” lead generator.